 A sweet found stone bear with an apple coral bird by Fred Bowannie.
 This duo stands 3 1/8 inches high and is 3 7/8 inches long. $450.

 The onyx badger in the two photos at left was made by Ed Lementino.
 It is 2.25 inches long and $36.
-Two views of a black marble horned lizard by Hiram Peynetsa.
-2.25 inches long and $100.
+A Belgian marble mustang by Daryl Shack Sr. 1.75 inches long and $120.

-Two views of a serpentine turtle by Michael Coble.
-2 1/8 inches long and $50.
 By Evalena Boone is this Jaguar?
-Leopard? (currently labeled as a Mountain Lion) carved from leopard jasper it is 2 3/8 inches long and $45.
+Leopard? (currently labeled as a Mountain Lion) carved from leopard jasper it is 2 3/8 inches long and SOLD.
+A wormhole jasper badger by Ron Lunasee.
+3.5 inches long and $60.

 By Vickie Quandelacy, a blue snail shell carving featuring two corn maidens adorned with pen shell, coral, Mother of Pearl shell and turquoise, it is 3.25 inches high and 2.75 inches wide. $500.